C-Wesley/LearningWIL/README.md

 ### 3. Notebooks
 `Notebooks/`

 This directory contains a digital copy of the lab notebooks for WIL.
 Not every entry is directly related to WIL.
 Some were more for my own learning.
-However, there are tons of several useful entries to help you get more familiar with WIL.
+However, there are several useful entries to help you get more familiar with WIL.
 In the Beginner Examples, I've linked the related entires on each sensors readme file.

 ### 4. WIL Development Code